In this post, you’ll learn how to change the default video quality on Facebook and the quality of individual videos.

 Pick the one you prefer.

-You can follow these steps if you’re using Facebook for iPhone:
+You can follow these steps if you’re using the Facebook app (Android or iPhone):

 Please bear in mind that this only works with a cellular data connection.